For more information on underlying health conditions and essential workers, click here→

-Governor Kate Brown and the Oregon Health Authority determine the vaccination prioritization.
+Governor Kate Brown and the Oregon Health Authority determine the vaccination prioritization with the help of the Vaccine Advisory Committee.
 Exact timeframes can change and depend on vaccine supply.
-Please see the table below to find your group.
-Additionally, OHA has added a Vaccine Eligibility & FAQ tool to their website.
-Use it to find out whether your profession or circumstances qualify you for being vaccinated now.
+Please see the table above to find your group or determine if you're eligible at getvaccinated.oregon.gov.

 Unfortunately, there is currently not enough vaccine supply for everyone who is (or who will soon be) eligible.
 Everyone who wants to be vaccinated will get vaccinated.
 It will likely take longer than we all want.
 We understand your frustration but ask for your continued patience.

 See Oregon's vaccination data dashboard that shows how many have been vaccinated across the state and county by county.

 You must have an appointment to get a vaccination with any provider.
 This section covers the various ways to schedule appointments with the current providers in our region.